The Glass Studio Assistantship Program

-- FREE technical skill sessions that address different topics.
-Each session is driven by assistant interests including pate de verre, stained glass, neon, flameworking, decals, and blowing.
+- FREE technical skill sessions that address different topics each session driven by Assistant interests, including: pate de verre, stained glass, neon, flameworking, Rayzist, decals, and blowing.

-- Two hours a week of personal hotshop time (and assist their partner for two hours)
+- 2 hours a week of personal hot shop time (and assist their partner for 2 hours)

-- Full access to the cold shop free of charge during Studio open hours
+- Full access to the cold shop during Studio open hours

-- Kiln access is restricted to space availability (small kiln is free, there's a fee for the larger ones)
+- Kiln access, restricted to space availability (small kiln is free; larger kilns have usage fees)

-- Gallery space to mount a solo exhibit
+- Gallery space to mount a solo exhibition

-- Participate commission free in the Studio's quarterly sales
+- Participation commission-free in the Studio’s quarterly sales

 - FREE Museum Member benefits

-- One of the more unique aspects of the program is the opportunity to work with world-recognized masters in our Visiting Artist Series, Guest Instructor classes, and innovative Third Thursday evening performances.
+- The opportunity to work with world-recognized masters in our Visiting Artist Series, Guest Instructor classes, and innovative Third Thursday evening performances.
+This is one of the more unique aspects of the program

 Weekly professional development workshops address the following:

-- Behind the scenes look into museum career with tours of the Museum collection, conservation, storage, and Jean Outland Chrysler research library.
+- Behind-the-scenes looks into museum careers with tours of the Chrysler Museum collection, conservation, storage, and Jean Outland Chrysler Library’s research facilities.

-- Writing workshops including bios, artist statement, resume and museums proposal development/review
+- Writing workshops, including personal biography, artist statement, resume, and museums proposal development/review

 - Artist documentation and image archiving practices